CSC207-UofT/course-project-gitgarden/phase2/design_document.md

 #### 7: Size and Space for Approach and Use

-As stated before, our program is reasonably sized that balances will on the amount of content to display while minimizing navigation efforts.
-All elements of the program where arranged with comfortable spaces to provide a clear line of sight to important elements for any user under different circumstances.
+As stated before, our program is reasonably sized, and balances the amount of content to display with minimization of navigation efforts.
+All elements of the program were arranged with comfortable spaces to provide a clear line of sight to important elements for any user under different circumstances.

+## Designated Audience

+Given the nature of our program, the designated audience is fairly self-evident: farmers and distributors.
+Farmers would be anyone that produces produce to sell, whereas distributors are a bit more varied: they could include individuals, farmers' markets, or companies.
+In fact, though right now our program is tailored to farmers and distributors, there would be minimal effort involved into turning it into a general program for any remote transactions occurring at the root of manufacturing.
+The only things that would have to change are the types of users (perhaps, **producers** and distributors) the ranking system (if 'exposure' or 'carbon' isn't variable in a particular industry) and the request details (if quantity/price should be by unit rather than kilogram).

+## Demographics of Users

+Since GitGarden is fundamentally designed as a tool to enable transactions to occur, even with the broadening of our designated audience detailed above, there would still be demographics which have no use for our program.
+Though we have allowed for individual distributors in the paragraph above, many people simply don't buy anything directly from the source.
+This is most likely in urban areas, but affects people in rural areas too, who might simply not live nearby enough to a farmer to warrant being an individual distributor.
+Simply put, people who have nothing to sell, or who don't buy directly from producers, will not have a use for our program.